codewithcheese/threads/README.md

 **Slug**

 Slug is a unique identifier for a page that can be used in URLs.
 It is generated from the page name.
 It should be possible to calculate the slug without the database.
-Could use URL encoding, this